skyformat99/sweet-b/README.md

 if you compile Sweet B with `-DSB_TEST`, you can run them using the main routine in [`sb_test.c`](sb_test.c).

+You can set the word size used in Sweet B with the `SB_MUL_SIZE` preprocessor macro.
+By default, this is set to 4, meaning that 32-bit multiplies producing 64-bit results will be used.
+On 8- or 16-bit microcontrollers, or on 32-bit microcontrollers without full 64-bit multiply output (such as the Cortex-M0+), you should set this to 1 or 2.
+On 64-bit x86 systems, you may want to set the multiplication size to 8 to use 128-bit multiplication output.

 [CMake](https://cmake.org/) build support is provided; to use it, create a directory for your build, run `cmake` with the path to the Sweet B sources, and then run `make` to build.
 To run the unit tests with the clang undefined